mappls-api/mapmyindia-places-n-directions-web-sdk/placePicker-plugin/readme.md

 #### Optional Parameters
 1. `Place Options`: any object containing optional configurations for modifying the search request.
     - `location`: location coordinates which will be used as radial bias (not restriction; only BIAS). e.g. `location:[28.61, 77.23]`
+    - `hyperLocal`: This parameter lets the search give results that are hyper-localized to the reference location passed in the location parameter.
+This means that nearby results are given higher ranking than results far from the reference location.
+Highly prominent results will still appear in the search results, however they will be lower in the list of results.
+This parameter will work ONLY in conjunction with the location parameter.
     - `geolocation`: boolean value used to enable or disable current location selection .
 Default is true.
     - `closeBtn`: (boolean): to give the option to close Place Picker (including hiding the top bar that has search & lower bar area that has the 'Done' button and related sub-text).
 Default is `true`.
     - `closeBtn_callback`: A callback method that is called when user clicks on the close button at the top left.
 To provide a call to action upon user closing the Place Picker plugin and thus providing the ability to continue towards further action by the consuming app.